Redefining Meditation: How to be Present

 Meditation in Every Moment: Washing Your Dishes

-You know what’s so liberating about meditation, should you choose to see it in the following way?
+You know what’s so therapeutic about meditation, should you seek and observe it in the following way?
 It is ripe for the picking in EVERY moment.
-You can literally turn any (or every) act (or non-act) into a meditation.
-All you have to do is decide to make it so.
+You can literally turn any (or almost) any act (or non-act) into a meditation.
+All you have to do is make a choice to do it so.
 To stand in the seat of awareness and notice.
 You are alive!
 Breathe.
 Be human.
 Be spirit.
 Be soul.
 Be in awe.
 Make each moment precious - infuse it with deep meaning simply by witnessing it as a miracle.

-Thich Nhat Hanh talks about washing the dishes as though you are bathing the baby Buddha.
+Thich Nhat Hanh suggests washing the dishes while you are showering the baby Buddha.
 If we are present to the washing, rather than dwelling on past or future, or feeding into current distractions, we are able to realize the “miracle of life while standing at the sink.”

 We spend so much energy following our unruly thoughts around the circus of our minds.
 What if we stopped following them and started simply observing them?
 Appreciating their strength, dexterity, ingenuity, and dogged persistence.

 Cheerfully admiring their absurdity, dynamism, alacrity, and sheer entertainment value.
-You don't go to the circus and expect, or even hope, to come home with the circus animals.
-Why must you give just any old transient thought that knocks on your door a room in your sacred home?
+You don't visit the circus and expect, or even expect, to return home with the circus animals.
+Why should you give any old temporary thought that bells on your door a space in your sacred home?
 Answer the door if you wish to see who is there.

 Say hello, have a conversation, offer them tea, learn something new about your neighbors, but ultimately let this visitor be just that--a visitor--not an inhabitant or a long-term guest who was never actually invited to begin with.